Yashwanth-K/Kaggle-Competation-Google-Analytics-Customer-Revenue-Prediction/README.md

 ```
 nonzero_instance = pd.notnull(train_df["totals.transactionRevenue"]).sum()
 nonzero_uniq = (groupdf["totals.transactionRevenue"]>0).sum()
-print("Number of instances in train set with non-zero revenue : ", nonzero_instance, " and ratio is : ", nonzero_instance / train_df.shape[0])
+print("No. of instances in train set with non-zero revenue : ", nonzero_instance, " and ratio is : ", nonzero_instance / train_df.shape[0])
-print("Number of unique customers with revenue greater than 0. : ", nonzero_uniq, "and the ratio is : ", nonzero_uniq / groupdf.shape[0])
+print("No. of unique customers with revenue greater than 0 : ", nonzero_uniq, "and the ratio is : ", nonzero_uniq / groupdf.shape[0])
 ```

 ```
-Number of instances in train set with non-zero revenue :  18514  and ratio is :  0.010837440153786987
+No. of instances in train set with non-zero revenue :  18514  and ratio is :  0.010837440153786987
-Number of unique customers with revenue greater than 0. :  16141 and the ratio is :  0.012193574218307359
+No. of unique customers with revenue greater than 0 :  16141 and the ratio is :  0.012193574218307359
 ```

 So the ratio of revenue generating customers to customers with no revenue is in the ratio of 1.219%